Amir-h055/Database/scripts_hasan.md

 UPDATE Employee
 SET email = "newemail@email.com", citizenship = FALSE
 WHERE EID = "2314904771";

+-- To edit a postalCode, if there is a change in address UPDATE PostalCode SET column_name = value WHERE address = "x" AND city = "y" AND province = "z";
 ```

 ##### Display a Public Health Worker